oluwatbi/oluwatbi/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="15px">

-I am **Oluwatobiloba Oyelowo**, there is nothing much intresting about me 😄 Just a picture of me looking innocent 😄😄.
+I am **Oluwatobiloba Oyelowo**, there is nothing much intresting about me really😄 Just a picture of me looking innocent 😄😄.
 By the way, I develop software using flutter, larevel and currently working in Lagos, Nigeria.
 A php Laravel fanboy  🥺👉👈

 ##### BIO